asmjit/asmtk/README.md

 AsmParser Usage Guide
 ---------------------

-Assembler parsing is provided by `AsmParser` class, which emits to `CodeEmitter`:
+Assembler parsing is provided by `AsmParser` class, which emits to `BaseEmitter`:

 ```C++
 #include <asmtk/asmtk.h>